-The covered insurance policy obligations, for the affected guaranty associations, were transferred to Aurora National Life Assurance Company ("Aurora") in 1993 as part of the court-approved Rehabilitation Plan.
+The covered insurance policy obligations for the affected guaranty associations were transferred to Aurora National Life Assurance Company ("Aurora") in 1993 as part of the court-approved Rehabilitation Plan.
 Through the Enhancement Agreement to the Rehabilitation Plan, the guaranty associations make annual payments to Aurora to satisfy their obligations to policyholders.
 Since 1992, the Association has continued to fund its annual installment payment obligations to Aurora.
-The Association's Board of Directors elected to make the May

-2012 defeasance payment of \$39,231,008 to eliminate \$73,758,402 of estimated remaining aggregate installment payment obligations.
+The Association's Board of Directors elected to make the May 2012 defeasance payment of \$39,231,008 to eliminate \$73,758,402 of estimated remaining aggregate installment payment obligations.

 The portion of the annual installment obligations under Articles 22 and 23 of the Enhancement Agreement were not included in the defeasance amount.
-The Association paid a \$71,404 installment to Aurora in April 2017.
-The estimated remaining obligations to Aurora are \$786,585.
+The Association paid a \$92,416 installment to Aurora in April 2018.
+The estimated remaining installment obligations to Aurora total \$671,191.

-The Association has made \$262,858,861 of payments to Aurora through direct payments of the installments and the defeasance amount.
-In addition, the Association's share of distributions from the Executive Life Insurance Company trusts and the receivership estate totaling approximately \$31,232,433 were paid to Aurora through the installment mechanism as credits to also discharge the Association's installment payment obligations.
-As of year-end 2017, the total paid to Aurora by the Association through both the direct payments and crediting of distributions have totaled approximately \$294,091,294.
+The Association has made \$262,951,277 of payments to Aurora through direct payments of the installments and the defeasance amount.
+In addition, the Association's share of distributions from the Executive Life Insurance Company trusts and the receivership estate totaling approximately \$31,232,433 were paid to Aurora through | ation through both the direct payments and crediting of the installment mechanism as credits to also discharge the Association's installment payment obligations.
+As of year-end 2018, the total paid to Aurora by the Associdistributions have totaled approximately \$294,183,710.
 ELIC is the most expensive insolvency in the history of the Association.